pjmalandrino/arxiv-curator/README.md

 A clean, modular Python application for automatically curating and summarizing research papers from ArXiv using AI/ML models.

+## 🔐 Security Notice

+**This application is now fully protected by Keycloak authentication.** All routes require authentication except health check endpoints.
+See [AUTH_CONFIG.md](AUTH_CONFIG.md) for detailed authentication documentation.

 ## Features

 - 🔍 **Automated Paper Discovery**: Fetches recent papers from ArXiv based on configured categories and keywords